 The astronomer Anders Celsius defined benchmarks for the Celsius scale.
-He said that the boiling point of pure water is at 0°C and the melting point at 100° C. Boiling- and melting point has only been reversed after his death and build the foundation for today’s temperature measurements.
+He said that the boiling point of pure water is at 0°C and the melting point at 100° C. The boiling and melting point have only been reversed after his death, though he built the foundation for today’s temperature measurements.

 The absolute zero

-According to its definition, the absolute zero is the lowest temperature that can still be measured and is at zero Kelvin (= – 273,15° C).
-The theory implies that gases get colder with decreasing speed of the particles it consists of.
+According to its definition, the absolute zero is the lowest temperature that can still be measured.
+It is at zero Kelvin (= – 273,15° C).
+The theory implies that gases get colder with decreasing speed of the particles they consists of.
 At the absolute zero, the speed of all particles equals zero.
 This means that no negative temperatures can be measured on the absolute temperature scale (Kelvin-scale).

 Thermic state equations for gases

-If the pressure of an ideal gas is increased and temperature and amount of substance remain the same, the volume of the gas or the pressure is reciprocally proportional to the volume:
+If the pressure of an ideal gas is increased and temperature and amount of substance remain the same, the pressure, is reciprocally proportional to the volume:

 The volume of ideal gases is proportional to temperature as long as the amount of substance and pressure remain constant.